-Hybrid laptops are always trending and options in the market grow with every new launch.
-They're light, easy to travel with and compact.
+Hybrid laptops are light, easy to travel with and compact.
 Most of the 2-in-1 laptops available come equipped with Windows 10.
 However, not all hybrid laptops are the same.
-Some are bundled with styluses as neat little designer-centric embellishments, while others are free of bells and whistles.
+Some are bundled with styluses as neat little designer-centric embellishments, while others are free of such bells and whistles.

 At the same time, you’ll notice that certain 2-in-1 laptops make use of 360-degree hinges while the rest take advantage of detachable screens, independent of their physical keyboards.

 - If you're on a budget then you should check out our price point specific buying guides:

 - The best gaming laptops under Rs 50,000